Your Safety is our Priority

 E-470’s mission is to improve your journey through safety, service, stewardship and reliability.
 From keeping you safe during inclement weather, to multiple safety features along the roadway, we are committed to ensuring your safety on our road.

 Improving Ramp Intersections at Gartrell Road

+The signals are on at Gartrell Road!
 After listening to the community’s concerns, the Authority is partnering with the City of Aurora to improve visibility and facilitate safer left turns from the E-470 ramp intersections at Gartrell Road.
-In late 2023, temporary traffic signals are scheduled to be installed at these intersections with the Authority funding about $1.2M for construction.
-For more information on this project, visit EngageAurora.org/Gartrell.
+As part of our commitment to safety, E-470 funded around 1.2 million dollars for the signals.
+A huge milestone and major safety improvement that E-470 is proud to be a part of!

 New Pavement Markings